Pharmaceutical Health Services, Outcomes, and Policy, Ph.D.

-Upon entering the PCA graduate program, the student will be assigned a graduate faculty advisor until the student selects a major professor.
+Upon entering the PHSOP graduate program, the student will be assigned a graduate faculty advisor until the student selects a major professor.

 The faculty advisor will assist the student in establishing a course of study during the first academic year, which will include correcting any deficiencies, incomplete prerequisites and required graduate courses.